 Mario Kart 9 details have started to emerge online, including a rumoured release date and new features.
 Start your engines!

 Some long-awaited Mario news has finally arrived.
 The Mario Kart series has been a cornerstone of the Nintendo gaming universe ever since gamers decided they would rather speed around in cute vehicles than jump into turtle-infested sewers, so it’s no wonder fans are hungry for Mario Kart 9.

-It was also critical in establishing the Nintendo ethos of sharing characters between games.
+It was also critical in establishing the Mario Kart 9 Nintendo Switch ethos of sharing characters between games.
 This helped to popularise an ever-expanding cast of loveable heroes and dastardly villains that people just can’t get enough of.

 Fast forward to 2022 and the Mario Kart 9 rumour engine has started its inimitable hum.
 The Mariokart 9 people call out for a champion racer and Nintendo must surely be prepared to enter into the fray.
 It has been over seven years since a new Mario Kart game was released and the online community seems convinced 2022 will see the series receive a shiny new coat of paint… with racing stripes to boot of course, as Mario Kart 9 confirmed rumours continue to circulate.

 But when will Mario Kart 9 come out for real?
 While no official information or Mario Kart 9 trailer has been released by Nintendo, the last few days have seen the usual suspects whip themselves into a frenzy of speculation and wishful thinking.
 That said, after the banana peel gauntlet of a year that was 2021, maybe we can let ourselves dream just a little bit.
 Or at least pass on the gossip that sounds most exciting and somewhat plausible.

 So here we go.
 Team Mario, start your engines.
 Yoshi, start waving your flag.
 Lakitu, roll that camera.